 As the collected data is getting upsurge day by day, it has become vital to find an efficient way of sorting, analyzing, and processing the collected data.
 Here, edge computing comes in the introduction.
 Edge computing decentralizes the processing power and enables mobile computing & IoT technologies.
 It is an open IT architecture that is highly distributed.

 Here, the epithet “edge” means geographical distribution.
 It is done near or at the source of data rather than relying on cloud services.
-It doesn’t mean the cloud will disappear.
+Also, it doesn’t mean the cloud will disappear.
 It means the cloud is coming to you.
 Let’s understood the concept of edge computing by a simple example of a self-driving car.

 There are numerous advantages to Edge computing.
 Some of the main advantages are: